 Sesto was a Roman military district on the ancient Roman road between Iulia Concordia and Norico.
 Reghena is the name of the river that flows through the Borgo.

-The Abbey of Santa Maria in Sylvis (from Latin silva, because in the past it was surrounded by a big wood) has been founded in the first half of the 18th century.
+The Abbey of Santa Maria in Sylvis (from Latin silva, because in the past it was surrounded by a big wood) was founded in the first half of the 18th century.
 In 762 the Abbey received the donation of three Lombard noblemen (Erfo, Marco and Anto), to which several others followed.
-The Abbey was almost entirely destroyed during the invasion of a Germanic people, the Ungheris.
+The Abbey was almost entirely destroyed during the invasion of the Ungheris, a Germanic people.
 However, between 960 and 965, the abbot Adalberto II began the rebuilding works and the Abbey increased its power: the Abbey took the shape of a medieval castle with its own defensive system of towers and moats.

-You can reach Piazza Castello, the square where the Abbey lies, passing through Torre Grimani, one of the seven towers which once protected the walls and the only one surviving nowadays., The bell tower rises just in front of it, it originally was a watch tower (built about 1050); on the left you can admire the old chancellery; on the right, the abbots’ house (today the Town Hall), a Renaissance building whose front shows the frescoed coat-of-arms of the five commendatory abbots.
+You can reach Piazza Castello, the square where the Abbey stands, passing through Torre Grimani, one of the seven towers which once protected the walls and the only one that has remained.
+The bell tower rising in front of it, originally was a watch tower (built around 1050); on the left you can admire the old chancellery; on the right, the abbots’ house (today the Town Hall), a Renaissance building whose front shows the frescoed coat-of-arms of the five commendatory abbots.
 Next to the abbots’ house is the entrance of the Abbey.

 The church still keeps precious evidences of its ancient history, such as the 16th century Wood Crucifix, the stone baptismal font (beginning of the 16th century) and the Pietà, a remarkable fresco painted by Pomponio Amalteo (about 1540), now on the right aisle wall.